luancolombo/projeto-golf-desk/README.md

 - Tee time and booking creation/selection when clicking a time slot.
 - Booking panel with internal tabs: Summary, Players, Materials, and Payments.
 - Players tab with add/remove player, check-in, and player totals.
+- Check-in ticket preview and printing from the Players tab.
 - Materials tab with rental per player, return, edit, delete, and stock handling.
 - Payments tab with partial payment, edit, delete, refund, and pending balance.
+- Receipt preview and printing from the Payments tab.
 - Main navigation with Players, Agenda, Materials, and Cash Register as a future module.

 ## Running the Backend